 One of our favorites?
 Travel podcasts.
 Whether you want to learn a little bit about what life is like in another part of the world, or simply stock up on tips to make yourself a better traveler once you’re able to get back out there, there’s a travel podcast for you.
 Here are a few of our favorites to get you started.
 (Looking for more travel experiences you can have from home?
 Work your way through these seven books to read when you can’t be on the road, or check out our favorite ways to re-live your past travels).

 1. America’s National Parks

 As we all work to maintain a sense of “normalcy” while also maintaining social distancing, lots of savvy domestic travelers are looking to America’s National Parks system.
 This podcast spotlights the big names (think Yosemite and the Grand Canyon), but also the lesser known (but still spectacular) parks you may never have heard of.
 Each episode delves into a specific aspect of a park, from the history of the people who originally inhabited the land, to the wildlife that currently populate it, to the stories of important historic events that took place there.
-(Planning your own outdoor adventure soon?
-Check out our top hostels near National Parks)

 2. Far Flung

 This isn’t exactly a travel podcast, but it will take you around the world (from Nairobi, to Mexico City, to New Jersey) to explore hyper-local ideas and issues and meet the people behind them.
 Far Flung lets you immerse yourself in a totally new world each episode, whether that means learning about motorcycle midwives trained to help pregnant women stuck in traffic in Bangkok, or exploring the cultural evolution of a play that’s been taking place in a small German town for the last 400 years.